 my garden as I used to.
 That said, Letchworth is coincidentally a 'Garden City' and tree-lined walkways make up for it.
 A bunny-ear cacti I purchased from a local florist (this be the

 exception of paragraph above) has made the perfect house-warming plant.
-I've also brought some terrariums with me, naturally.
+I'm also taking some terrariums with me, naturally.
 All in all, the outlook is still pretty green from here.